lostisland/faraday/docs/middleware/request/retry.md

 #### Automatically handle the `Retry-After` header

 Some APIs, like the [Slack API](https://api.slack.com/docs/rate-limits), will inform you when you reach their API limits by replying with a response status code of `429` and a response header of `Retry-After` containing a time in seconds.
 You should then only retry querying after the amount of time provided by the `Retry-After` header, otherwise you won't get a response.

-You can automatically handle this and have Faraday pause and retry for the right amount of time by configuring it this way:
+You can automatically handle this and have Faraday pause and retry for the right amount of time by including the `429` status code in the retry statuses list:

 ```ruby
 retry_options = {